S P I N D L E

-Life has a way of turning in cycles, and only now that I am a long way down my chosen path can I see to what extent I have been following in the footsteps of my mother’s brother, my dear Uncle Bill.
-At the time of writing, we are still grieving his loss.
+Life has a way of turning in cycles, and only now that I am a long way down my chosen path can I see that I have, with the flowers and foliage, been following in the footsteps of my mother’s brother, my dear Uncle Bill.
 Playful, kind, vibrant, hard-working; he was a maker, a keen naturalist, a farmer, an environmentalist, a campaigner, and an inspiration to many.
 Together with his wife, Sue, he grew British flowers for Covent Garden throughout the 1980s and 1990s.
 Yes, WAY ahead of the current trend for locally grown flowers!

 My first summer as a flower grower